jakerood/streaming-07-final/README.md

 * Microsoft Corp (MSFT)

 First, we'll design our system and implement the producer.
 Then, we'll add the consumer, implementing analytics based on a rolling window of time.
 We will raise an alert when significant price changes are detected.

+## Data

+The data used in this project was acquired from the Yahoo!
+Finance API using yfinance in Python.

+See the following link for the documentation for yfinance: [https://pypi.org/project/yfinance/](https://pypi.org/project/yfinance/)

 ## Prerequisites